drscotthawley/prefigure/README.md

 args = get_all_args()
 ```

-Further down in your code, comment-out (or delete) *all* your command-line arguments.
+Further down in your code, comment-out (or delete) *all* your command-line arguments (e.g. ArgParse calls).
 If you want different command-line arguments, then add or change them in defaults.ini.
-The 'help' string for these is provided via  comment in the line preceding your variable. (see defaults.ini for examples)
+The 'help' string for these is provided via  comment in the line preceding your variable.
+See [examples/defaults.ini](https://github.com/drscotthawley/prefigure/blob/main/examples/defaults.ini) for examples.

 ### 3rd line to add